suite22/blog/_drafts/2012-03-11-how-to-be-creative-wsj.md

 There is nothing fun about this kind of creativity, which consists mostly of sweat and failure.
 It's the red pen on the page and the discarded sketch, the trashed prototype and the failed first draft. <strong>Nietzsche referred to this as the "rejecting process,"</strong> noting that while creators like to brag about their big epiphanies, their everyday reality was much less romantic. "<strong>All great artists and thinkers are great workers,</strong>" he wrote.

-This relentless form of creativity is nicely exemplified by the legendary graphic designer <a class="zem_slink" title="Milton Glaser" href="http://miltonglaser.com" rel="homepage" target="_blank">Milton Glaser</a>, who engraved the slogan "<strong><a class="zem_slink" title="Art is Work" href="http://www.amazon.com/Art-Work-Milton-Glaser/dp/1590200063%3FSubscriptionId%3D0G81C5DAZ03ZR9WH9X82%26tag%3Dbengoeprosol-20%26linkCode%3Dxm2%26camp%3D2025%26creative%3D165953%26creativeASIN%3D1590200063" rel="amazon" target="_blank">Art is Work</a></strong>" above his office door.
+This relentless form of creativity is nicely exemplified by the legendary graphic designer <a title="Milton Glaser" href="http://miltonglaser.com" rel="homepage" target="_blank">Milton Glaser</a>, who engraved the slogan "<strong><a title="Art is Work" href="http://www.amazon.com/Art-Work-Milton-Glaser/dp/1590200063%3FSubscriptionId%3D0G81C5DAZ03ZR9WH9X82%26tag%3Dbengoeprosol-20%26linkCode%3Dxm2%26camp%3D2025%26creative%3D165953%26creativeASIN%3D1590200063" rel="amazon" target="_blank">Art is Work</a></strong>" above his office door.

 But this raises an obvious question: If different kinds of creative problems benefit from different kinds of creative thinking, how can we ensure that we're thinking in the right way at the right time?
 When should we daydream and go for a relaxing stroll, and when should we keep on sketching and toying with possibilities?